logzio/logz-docs/_source/user-guide/infrastructure-monitoring/promql-queries.md

 ### Let's query

-To search all of the time series data points in your dashboard, run the following query:
+* To search all of the time series data points in your dashboard, run the following query:<br>
 `count({__name__=~".+"}) by (__name__)`

-To search for a specific time series point, add the relevant value to the query:
+* To search for a specific time series point, add the relevant value to the query:<br>
 `{__name__=~"value.+"}`

-For example, to get all of the time series data points that starts with the value **container**, use the following query:
+    <br>For example, to get all of the time series data points that starts with the value **container**, use the following query:<br>
 `{__name__=~"container.+"}`

 ![PromQL return container values](https://dytvr9ot2sszz.cloudfront.net/logz-docs/Infrastructure-monitoring/promql-query-container.png)

-Searching a label inside a time series changes the query.
-Add the name of the time series, and the value you're looking for:
+* Searching a label inside a time series changes the query.
+You need to add the name of the time series, and the value you're looking for:<br>
 `nameOfTimeSeries{label=~"value.+"}`

-In this example, the time series you're querying has the following labels:
+    For example, if the time series you're querying has the following labels:

     * namespace
     * container
     * pod
     * user

-To search for a namespace label that starts with **kub**, run the following query:
+    To search for a namespace label that starts with **kub**, run the following query:<br>
     `container_memory_working_set_bytes{namespace=~"kub.+"}`

 ![PromQL search labels and values](https://dytvr9ot2sszz.cloudfront.net/logz-docs/Infrastructure-monitoring/promql-search-values.png)

+### Metrics browser

-If you're not sure what metrics your dashboard contains, which labels it includes, or the values you can search for, click **Metrics browser** to view all of the data, and build the query that fits your needs.
+* If you're not sure what metrics your dashboard contains, which labels it includes, or the values you can search for, click **Metrics browser** to view all of the data, and build the query that fits your needs.

 ![PromQL cheatsheet](https://dytvr9ot2sszz.cloudfront.net/logz-docs/Infrastructure-monitoring/query-cheatsheet.png)